 Will I be responsible for the DMCA copyright violation if someone else commits the violation using my assigned SU NetID?

 Yes, if you allow another individual to use your assigned SU NetID.
-Each user must comply with the Institutional Appropriate Use Policy.
+Each user must comply with the Information Technology Resources Acceptable Use Policy.

 How do I know what is legal and what is not when it comes to copying music?